NativeScript/nativescript-cli/docs/man_pages/env-configuration/setup.md

 Command | Description
 ----------|----------
-[setup cloud](setup-cloud.html) | Install the nativescript-cloud extension to configure your environment for cloud builds.
+[setup cloud](setup-cloud.html) | Install the @nativescript/cloud extension to configure your environment for cloud builds.